metallb/metallb/README.md

 # Reporting security issues

 You can report security issues in the github issue tracker.
-If you prefer private disclosure, please email to one of the maintainers:
+If you prefer private disclosure, please email to all of the maintainers:

 - fpaoline@redhat.com
 - rbryant@redhat.com